maartenk/grouphub/README.md

             loginName: uid
             email:     mail
         group:
-            name:        cn
             description: description
             objectClass: groupOfNames # this not a mapping, but a hardcoded value
             groupType:   ~            # this not a mapping, but a hardcoded value which will not be added if empty
+            accountName: ~            # if set, the mapped property will also be filled with the 'cn' of the group

     # Whether or not to sync admins to dedicated groups and, if so, to which DN
     # Note this DN should not be located beneath one of the groups mentioned earlier